rakeshbal99/Machine-Learning-Coursera/README.md

-# Machine_Learning_Coursera
+# Machine-Learning-Coursera
-Machine Learning Coursera
+This repository contains the solutions to all the Machine Learning and Deep Learning coursers I have taken in Coursera.